The generalized Phillips' spectra and new dissipation function for wind-driven seas: Introduction

 \section{Introduction}

-Wind waves in seas and lakes represent an extremely complicated natural phenomenon governed by a great number of physical mechanisms.
-Complete physical theories for many of these mechanisms are not proposed yet that makes particular asymptotic cases extremely valuable.
-Phillips \cite{Phillips58} considered a limiting case of saturation of a random wave field due to wave breaking.
+Wind waves in seas and lakes represent a complicated natural phenomenon governed by a great number of physical mechanisms.
+Complete physical theories for many of these mechanisms are not proposed yet that makes particular asymptotic cases extremely valuable. \cite{Phillips58} considered a limiting case of saturation of a random wave field due to wave breaking.
 The dimensional consideration gave the famous Phillips energy spectrum $E(\omega) =\alpha g^2 \omega^{-5}$.
 Phillips himself emphasized the idea of `hard, saturated limit of the spectrum' where `any excursion above this limit' is `relieved immediately by breaking' \cite[see p.506 of ][]{Phillips85}.

-The conceptual passage from the idea of saturation to the concept of an equilibrium of random wave field brought Phillips himself \cite{Phillips85} to the model of spectral balance where all the mechanisms, wave input by wind, dissipation due to breaking and nonlinear transfer due to resonant wave-wave interactions compete on equal terms.
-This model lead to other fundamental exponent $-4$ of wind-wave spectral equilibrium range.
-The essential flaw of the Phillips theory of spectral equilibrium, in its own words \cite[sect.5 of ][]{Phillips85}, is a number of empirical parameters responsible for wind-wave spectral balance.
+The conceptual passage from the idea of saturation to the concept of an equilibrium of random wave field brought \cite{Phillips85} himself to the model of spectral balance where all the mechanisms, wave input by wind, dissipation due to breaking and nonlinear transfer due to resonant wave-wave interactions compete on equal terms.
+In his sophisticated and somewhat eclectic model \cite{Phillips85} tried to explain other fundamental exponent $-4$ of wind-wave spectra found in previous theoretical \citep{Kitai62,Toba1973a} and experimental \citep{Kawai1979,Mitsuyasu80,Forristall81,Kahma81} studies.
+The essential flaw of the Phillips theoretical construction of spectral equilibrium, in its own words \cite[sect.5 of ][]{Phillips85}, is a number of empirical parameters responsible for wind-wave spectral balance.
 All these parameters should be matched each other.
 Phillips formulated the corresponding criteria of consistency of his model but pointed out the difficulties of this matching and deficiency of our knowledge of wind-wave physics.
+The validation of this well-known and widely accepted model remains a big problem and is not completed so far.
+Due to this fact, in particular, the model cannot be extended to the case of the classic Phillips spectrum $\omega^{-5}$ in a consistent manner.
+Thus, one has a conceptual gap between the quasi-linear Phillips' vision of spectra close to $\omega^{-4}$ and the `utterly nonlinear' authentic \cite{Phillips58} spectrum $\omega^{-5}$.
+The present paper is aimed at filling this gap following the theory of wave turbulence \citep{ZakhFalLvov92} and its recent extension \citep{NewellZakharov2008}.